-This course aims to develop your skills in Modern Standard Arabic (MSA), the language read and understood by educated Arabs from Iraq to Morocco, through systematic instruction and drills in reading, writing, listening, and speaking.
+This course aims to develop your skills in Modern Standard Arabic (MSA), the language read and understood by educated Arabs from Iraq to Morocco, through systematic instruction and drills in reading, writing, listening, speaking, and translating.
 There will be four hours of instruction per week.

-During this term, we will cover lessons 1- 6 from Al-Kitaab fii Ta'alum al'Arabiyya: A Textbook for Arabic, Part Two.
+During this term, we will cover lessons 7 - 10 from Al-Kitaab fii Ta'allum al'Arabiyya: A Textbook for Arabic, Part Two.
 In each lesson you will be introduced to new grammatical and structural concepts, as well as vocabulary lists, in order to be able to read and understand content.
 After reading this content, you will read, understand, summarize and discuss the ideas in each lesson.
-You will be asked to select a theme related to each lesson and write a short article about it.
-Selected readings in modern Arabic literature and culture topics will be provided for reading, discussion, and translation.
+You will be asked to select a theme related to each lesson and to write a short article about it.
+Selected readings in modern Arabic literature and cultural topics will be provided for reading, discussion, and translation.
+The course will include three lectures on Arabic cinema, modern narrative, and translation, based on watching an Arab film online, reading a 15 page story, "Al-Khoutoba", by Baha Taher, and translating 750 words from English to Arabic from a selected article.
 These materials will be available on eClass.
-Students will be introduced to Arab Cinema, Arabic poetry, narrative prose, and proverbs, as a means of building vocabulary and in order to become familiar with Arab culture.

-By the end of this course, you are expected to be able to discuss different experiences, including travel, migration, and career, as well as to be able to present simple topics concerning Arab culture, such as arts, famous figures, women's social positions, and modern historical events.
+By the end of this course, you are expected to be able to discuss different experiences, including travel, migration, and dreams for future, as well as to be able to present simple topics concerning Arab culture and society, such as arts, modern Arab narratives, women's social positions, poverty, and wars.
 Based on lectures, discussions, and the writing assignments that follow them, you will be able to articulate your ideas clearly in writing, using a variety of structures and expressions.